selhorn/doc-test/README-new.md

 ```
 <br>
 ### Usage ###
 Use this template to automate the auto scale implementation by providing the parameter values.
 You can use or change the default parameter values, which are defined in the AWS CloudFormation template on the AWS Console.
-If using the AWS CLI, use the following JSON parameter file.
+If using the AWS CLI, use the [JSON parameter file](#json).

 | Parameter | Required | Description |